basraayman/zwo-asiair-jailbreak/README.md

 ## Impact

-Any host on the same network as a powered-on ASIAIR or Seestar — including any device on the customer's home LAN, any device on the ASIAIR's own Wi-Fi access point, or any device on a star party / club observatory network where ASIAIRs are commonly connected — can take complete control of the device with a single TCP message.
+Any host on the same network as a powered-on ASIAIR, or Seestar, including any device on the customer's home LAN, any device on the ASIAIR's own Wi-Fi access point, or any device on a star party / club observatory network where ASIAIRs are commonly connected, can take complete control of the device with a single TCP message.
 No interaction with the iOS/Android app is required.

 Concrete consequences: